DomT4/homebrew-autoupdate/README.md

 `brew  autoupdate start 43200 --upgrade --cleanup --immediate --sudo`

-This will upgrade all your casks and formulae every 12h and on every system boot. <br>
+This will upgrade all your casks and formulae every 12 hours and on every system boot. <br>
-If a sudo password is required for an upgrade, a GUI to enter you password will be displayed. <br>
+If a sudo password is required for an upgrade, a GUI to enter your password will be displayed. <br>
 Also, it will clean up every old version and left-over files.

-Casks which have built-in auto updates enabled by default, will not be upgraded.
+Casks that have built-in auto-updates enabled by default will not be upgraded.

 ## Usage